MEDP33100/project-1-stokered/README.md

 ## Future Enhancements

-- My original goal was for the user to find a note with four markings on it that could align with a grid, and then to come upon a stone that's patterned like a grid and have to press the markings that match with the note to escape.
-I tried to make this grid using eventListeners that and user input that matched as either true or false with what I wrote as trueInput, but I couldn't figure out the interactivity element and had to scrap it.
+- The original goal of my narrative was to have users find a piece of paper that has four marked points on it that could kind of resemble colored squares on a 4x4 grid.
+They would then find a series of stones in the shape of a 4x4 grid and using the note, would have to press the right sequence in order to escape the catacombs.
+If they pressed the wrong sequence, the rocks would crumble on them and they would…well…die!

+I thought I could do this through creating a 4x4 column through HTML and CSS, then inputting the correct sequence using eventListeners on JS by giving them the correct sequence in a numerically assigned value to each square (i.e. row 1 column 1 would be 1.1, and so on until 4.4).
+I wanted to restrict it so that only one square could be pressed on each row, so the probability of getting the sequence right would quarter after each completion.
+If you found the note, it didn’t really matter, but there is a path within my narrative where you can get to this final stage without finding the note, so it would make it hard to guess.
+I got the CSS grid working, but could not figure out the onClick functionality for some reason, and eventually had to scrap it.